 Causes the current stack frame to return with the value <return-value>.
 That is, the computation continues as if the form in the current frame had returned with <return-value>.
-The input is optional, and defaults to NIL.
+The input is optional, and defaults to NII.

-CONTINUE <return-value> [Abbreviations CO, \$P]
+CONTINUE <return-value> {CO}

 Causes the frame of the originally invoked breakpoint to return with the specified value.
 The input is optional.
 Use CONTINUE to return a new item of data from inside an error breakpoint; for instance a new function name to use in place of one which was undefined.
 Note that in many situations, for example from a user-invoked breakpoint or from an error breakpoint which expects an item to be returned as the value of the form which caused the error, if you haven't moved the breakpoint around the stack, CONTINUE will be identical to EXIT.
-If the input to CONTINUE is omitted, the default return value specified by a third input to LISPBREAK or LOGOBREAK will be returned as the value of the breakpoint.
+If the input to CONTINUE is omitted, the default return value specified by a third input to LISPBREAK or LOCOBREAK will be returned as the value of the breakpoint.
 If no such default return value was given, NIL will be returned.
+SP can also be used to return from the breakpoint, just as in a LISP breakpoint.
+Note that this works a bit differently from CONTINUE in 11LOGO as when the breakpoint returns, execution continue from exactly the point at which it was interrupted and not beginning with the next line of code.